 - Close the polling place

-- Report the votes electronically after the polls close
+- Report precinct results after the polls close

-- Complete paperwork and clean up polling area
+- Complete paperwork and pack up voting equipment

-Election officials are paid $10.00/hour for their work at the polls and for time spent at the school of instruction.
+Election officials are paid $10.00/hour for their work at the polls and for training.
 Election officials who chair polling places are paid $10.50/hour.
-Mileage is also paid at 50 cents per mile when travel exceeds five miles.
-Use of personal cell phones for election business on Election Day is reimbursable.
+Mileage is reimbursed at 50 cents per mile when travel exceeds five miles.

 When are Elections Held?

-- SCHOOL/CITY elections (combined starting in 2019) are held on the first Tuesday after the first Monday in November of odd-numbered years.
-Polls open at 7 a.m. and close at 8 p.m.
+- SCHOOL/CITY elections are held on the first Tuesday after the first Monday in November of odd-numbered years.

 SPECIAL elections may be called on certain dates during the year and are held on a Tuesday.
 Vacancy elections may be held on any eligible Tuesday.